CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-02.md

 By following these steps, you can effectively utilize GitHub Copilot to implement and test new features in your application, enhancing its functionality and usability.

+## Conclusion
+In this challenge, you've managed to develop a fully functional Contact Database application predominantly with the assistance of GitHub Copilot, demonstrating its practical usefulness in a real-world software development scenario.
+You've successfully navigated through the development process, from generating code for empty methods in the UserController.cs file to building essential features for the application.
+You've utilized GitHub Copilot to understand your context and provide relevant code suggestions, enhancing your coding experience.

+The engagement with Copilot Chat has enriched your collaboration and provided insightful coding recommendations, showcasing how AI can be seamlessly integrated into the development workflow.
+The test cases generated with GitHub Copilot's assistance have ensured the robustness and reliability of your application.
+Your achievements in this challenge have demonstrated the potential of AI in software development and provided valuable insights into its practical implementation.
+You've shown that with the right tools, such as GitHub Copilot, the development process can be made more efficient and productive.

 ### Click on Next >> to proceed with the next challenge.

    ![](../../media/next-page.png)